wh-alice/mig_visualstudio/vs/data-tools/extend-the-functionality-of-a-tableadapter.md

 ---
-title: "Extend the functionality of a TableAdapter | hehe" ms.custom: "" ms.date: "10/18/2016"
+title: "Extend the functionality of a TableAdapter" ms.custom: "" ms.date: "10/18/2016"
 ms.prod: "visual-studio-dev14"